Dimanaux/aphelcoma/README.md

 * Database initialization:

-* How to run the test suite: run `bin/spec` script.
+* How to run the test suite:
+- run `bundle exec rake db:test:prepare`
+- run `bin/spec` script.

 * Deployment instructions:
 - create file .env if you want mailing, see `.env.example` for example for local development.